Topological supersymmetry breaking: Definition and stochastic generalization of chaos and the limit of applicability of

 The difficulties in the physical interpretation of the theory emanate from two facts.
-First, the ground state of a chaotic DS is not stationary/invariant in time, {\emph{i.e.}, the ground state has non-zero eigenvalue.
-Second, the ground state is not a total probability density but a conditional probability density, {\emph{i.e.}}, it has a non-trivial ghost content. \footnote{In the higher-dimensional theories, this situation corresponds to the emergence of the gapless Fermi sea of ghosts (or rather of vacancies/holes for ghosts) that are called goldstinos in order to emphasize that their gaplessness is the result of the Goldstone theorem applied to a supersymmetry breaking.} This may look contradictory with the concept of thermodynamic equilibrium, which is based on the assumption that after infinitely long temporal evolution, any DS is described by a stationary total probability density such as the Gibbs distribution, which must be associated with (one of) its ground state(s).
-Another concept, which the TFT picture of chaotic DS's may seem to contradict, is ergodicity.
-The later suggests that the average of some observable over the infinite time is the same as the average over the "invariant measure", \emph{i.e.}, a stationary total probability density as a ground state.
+First, the ground state of a chaotic DS is not stationary/invariant in time, {\emph{i.e.}, the ground state has a non-zero eigenvalue.
+Second, the ground state is not a total probability distribution but a conditional probability distribution, {\emph{i.e.}}, it has a non-trivial ghost content. \footnote{In the higher-dimensional theories, this situation corresponds to the emergence of the gapless Fermi sea of ghosts (or rather of vacancies/holes for ghosts) that are called goldstinos in order to emphasize that their gaplessness is the result of the Goldstone theorem applied to the spontaneous supersymmetry breaking.
+In the finite-dimensional models like the ones we consider here, the Fermi sea correpsonds to the non0trivial fermionic content of the ket of the ground state, \emph{i.e.}, the ket is not a top-differential form.} This may look contradictory with the concept of thermodynamic equilibrium, which is based on the assumption that after infinitely long temporal evolution, any DS is described by a stationary total probability distribution such as the Gibbs distribution, which must be associated with (one of) its ground state(s).
+Another concept, which the STS picture of chaotic dynamics may seem to contradict, is ergodicity.
+The later suggests that the average of some observable over the infinite time is the same as the average over the "invariant measure", \emph{i.e.}, a stationary total probability distribution as a ground state.

-One way to get around this contradiction is to recall that just as in quantum mechanics, it is actually the bra-ket combination that must be expected to be the total probability density.
-That the bra-ket combination is indeed the differential form of top degree is true for all the eigenstates and not only for the ground state.
+One way to get around this contradiction is to recall that just as in quantum mechanics, it is actually the bra-ket combination that must be expected to be the total probability distribution.
+That the bra-ket combination is indeed the differential form of top degree, is true for all the eigenstates and not only for the ground states.
 Furthermore, let us now consider a vacuum expectation value (this corresponds to the physical limit of infinite temporal evolution $t\to\infty$) of an observable, $O(\hat x)$, which is a function of $x$'s only, at time moment $t>t'>0$: